Turnout

 Interest = $1,000 x 0.07 x (60 / 365) = $11.51.

 In this case, you would receive an additional $11.51 along with your reimbursement.
-This method ensures that taxpayers are compensated fairly for any delays in receiving their payments.
+This method ensures that taxpayers are fairly compensated in receiving their payments.

-It's important to remember that any earnings from a must be reported as taxable income on your .
+It's important to remember that any earnings from a delayed refund must be reported as income on your tax return.
 Additionally, most payment distributions will be sent separately from tax returns, as required by the established 45-day rule.
-As the Internal Revenue Service states, 'If you haven't received your payment within 45 days of the tax deadline, the IRS provides , raising the question of how much interest does the IRS pay on delayed refunds, with compensation accumulating daily.'
+As the Internal Revenue Service states, 'If you haven't received your payment within 45 days of the tax deadline, the IRS will pay interest on the refund, raising the question of how much interest you will receive, with compensation accumulating daily.'

 We’re here to help you navigate these processes, and you are not alone in this journey.